 Other than as provided in Articles VI and XIV, there is no general right to a refund of fees paid or contributions made to User Group funds while MnCCC remains in operation.

-ARTICLE VII: MEMBER VOTING

-Section 1, Proxy or Ranked Voting
+Section 5, Proxy or Ranked Voting

 Each Voting Member shall be entitled to designate or rank and prioritize Voters entitled to vote on such Voting Member’s behalf, for any Member resolution, whether at a Member meeting, or by electronic or mailed ballot, in the manner identified in Article I, Section 11.